Charged particle dynamics in singular spacetimes: hydrogenic mapping and curvature-corrected thermodynamics: Analysis of Radial Motion, Particle Orbits, and Stability

-This expression makes explicit how the radial oscillations in coordinate time are redshifted relative to proper time due to the spacetime geometry and electromagnetic interaction.
-The combined effect of angular momentum, charge-to-mass ratio, and the singular barrier \(r_{\ast}\) governs both the allowed radial domain and the stability properties of circular orbits.
+This relation makes explicit how the combination of gravitational redshift (encoded in \(\cos^2(|Q|/r_c)\)) and the electromagnetic gauge potential (encoded in \(\mathcal{E}-q\tan(|Q|/r_c)\)) suppresses or enhances the coordinate-time oscillation frequency relative to the proper-time frequency.
+The combined effect of angular momentum, charge-to-mass ratio, and the singular barrier \(r_{\ast}\) governs both the allowed radial domain and the stability properties of circular orbits: the centrifugal term produces an increasingly steep potential near \(r_{\ast}\) (excluding penetration for \(L\neq0\)), while the electrostatic interaction and mass term set the detailed curvature of \(V_{\rm eff}(r)\) that determines \(\mathcal{E}_+''(r_c)\) and hence \(\omega_r^2\).